 If both parents carry the faulty gene, there is a:

 The number and severity of symptoms vary.
-They may include:
+Symptoms may include:

 Copyright © Nucleus Medical Media, Inc.